 S. Kwaku Afesorgbor

 Sylvanus brings a global perspective to his research and teaching, having worked and studied in many different countries.
-Following his undergraduate degree, he moved from Ghana to The Netherlands for his master’s degree and then to Denmark for his Ph.D.
+Following his undergraduate degree, he moved from Ghana to The Netherlands for his master’s degree, Denmark for his Ph.D. and then to Italy for his Postdoctoral studies.
 Sylvanus is keen to continue his research and teaching in the areas of international trade, political economy, globalization and development, impact evaluation and applied econometrics, food and development.
 Apart from his academic work, he consults on occasion for international organizations such as the African Development Bank and International Trade Centre.

 - Postdoctoral fellowship (Economics), Tuborg Research Centre for Globalization and Firms, Aarhus University, Denmark, 2016